-We can expect to see demand for tattoo removal to increase dramatically with the dangers of tattoo ink entering public awareness.
+We can expect to see the demand for tattoo removal increase dramatically with the dangers of tattoo ink entering mainstream awareness.
 We invite you to continue reading today’s blog and we will show you why now is the time to take a laser tattoo removal course.

 Laser tattoo removal is no longer a trivial pursuit.
 It can mean the difference between good health and debilitating disease.
 This past July, in the medical journal The Lancet, it was reported that most people have a tattoo, but few of them are mindful of the long-term dangers associated with ink.
-While most people who have tattoos are aware of the short-term risks such as infection, bleeding and pain, the long-term risks are only now becoming known.
+While most people who have tattoos are aware of the short-term risks such as infection, bleeding and pain, the long-term risks are not as well known.

 It has been proven that tattoos are tainting breast cancer diagnosis as they hinder detection and management of breast cancers because tattoo ink has found its way into the sentinel lymph nodes.
 The result of this study has spawned a European recall advisory over nine types of tattoo inks, which contain carcinogenic chemicals.
 The inks, which are a variety of black, grey, red and purple, are being recalled and the risk they pose is classified as ‘serious’, which is the highest of four risk levels.
 Nine of the inks come from China, Japan, and the United States, and seven of these contained excessive levels of the cancer-causing chemical 4-methyl-m-phenylendiamine’ according to the release by Daily Mail.
 A further four of the inks also contained dangerous levels of heavy metals such as lead, copper, arsenic, and nickel.

 LASER TATTOO REMOVAL BUSINESS IS ABOUT TO EXPLODE